This annual list of the best postal, mailbox, and business center franchises was revised and updated on January 20, 2022.

 Packing and shipping services include white glove delivery, crating, trade show logistics, custom packaging, warehousing, freight insurance, on-site packing, international shipping, long-term storage, moving supplies, fulfillment services, ocean shipping, custom foam, packaging supplies, senior downsizing, and more.
 Unlike other companies on this list, it does not offer a wide range of other small business services.

-Founded in 1980 in Denver, Colorado and franchising since 1984, the number of locations has been steadily declining in recent years from 55 in 2011 to the current total of 21 (down from the previously reported total of 22), of which none are company-owned and all are located in the US.
+Founded in 1980 in Denver, Colorado and franchising since 1984, the number of locations has been steadily declining in recent years from 51 in 2012 to the current total of 21 (no change from the previously reported total), of which none are company-owned and all are located in the US.

 10. Parcel Plus